pygamelib/pygamelib/docs/source/gfx_ui.rst

 ..
 WARNING :: The UI module is in alpha version.
 Some things might change over time.

-The ui module contains the classes to easily build full screen user interface for your games (or applications).
+The ui module contains the classes to easily build full screen Terminal User Interface (TUI) for your games (or applications).

 ..
 Important:: It works exclusively with the screen buffer system (place, delete, render, update, etc.).